yocontra/node-gdal-next/README.md

 - Numerous bugfixes including a number of memory leaks

 The default install is currently the 3.2 branch which is bundled with GDAL 3.2.3.
-The 3.3 branch, which introduces a number of significant changes, and is bundled with GDAL 3.3.0, is available only as a git checkout.
+The 3.3 branch, which introduces a number of significant changes, and is bundled with GDAL 3.3.0, is available by installing `gdal-async@alpha`.

 Support for `worker_threads` is planned but it is not a priority project